Torsten Hallman: Grand Prix racing

 During the 1950s, motocross competitors used motorcycles with heavy, pre-war, four-stroke engines, however the advances in two-stroke technology after the Second World War made apparent the importance of lightness and agility in motocross racing.
 Hallman was asked to stay on and help development of the new motorcycle while competing in the World Championships.
 Believing that the future of motocross was with the lightweight two-stroke engines, he chose to remain in the 250cc class rather than compete in the more prestigious 500cc class.
 He also believed it was pointless to compete with Rolf Tibblin in 500 class.

 Hallman (39) competing in the 250cc Dutch Grand Prix on 9 June 1963.

 The FIM upgraded the European Motocross Championship to World Championship status for the 1962 season.
 The Greeves factory chose not to compete in the new championship, keeping two-time European motocross champion, Dave Bickers, at home to compete in the British championship.
 Given a second chance by the Husqvarna factory, Hallman rode his Husqvarna motorcycle to victory, winning five of the last six Grand Prix races to overtake BSA teammates Jeff Smith and Arthur Lampkin and claim his first world title.

 Hallman successfully defended his crown in 1963, dominating the 1963 250cc World Championship by winning eight of the fourteen rounds to take the title over three ČZ factory team riders.
-At the 1963 Trophée des Nations, Hallman won both heat races to help the Swedish team defeat the British and Czechoslovakian teams.
+At the 1963 Trophée des Nations, Hallman won both heat races to help the Swedish team defeat the British and Czechoslovak teams.

-22-year-old newcomer, Åke Jonsson, who had defeated Hallman in the 1964 250cc Swedish National Championship, would join Hallman on the Husqvarna factory racing team to help with development of the new race bike, and to help fend off the threat from the ČZ factory racing team in the 1964 250cc World Championship.
+22-year-old newcomer, Åke Jonsson, who had defeated Hallman in the 1964 250cc Swedish Motocross Championship, would join Hallman on the Husqvarna factory racing team to help with development of the new race bike, and to help fend off the threat from the ČZ factory racing team in the 1964 250cc World Championship.